ZouYang31/ZouYang31.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-My name is Zoey (Zou) Yang, and I am a graduate student at Boston University in Data Science.
-I am interested in developing machine learning and causal inference techniques to understand human behavior, improve decision-making, and address algorithmic bias.
-I am specially interested in health-related societal challenges.
-Before moving to Boston, I spent two years working as a Data Scientist/Data Analyst at tech company and AI startups.
+My name is Zoey(Zou) Yang, and I am a graduate student in Data Science at Boston University.
+My research interests focus on developing machine learning and causal inference techniques to understand human behavior, improve decision-making, and address algorithmic bias, with a special interest in health-related societal challenges.
+Before moving to Boston, I spent two years working as a Data Scientist and Data Analyst at a tech company and AI startups.
+I hold an MS from Cornell University and a BA from Rutgers University.

+At BU, I am fortunate to be part of <a href="https://truthmarket.com/">Platform Governance Research Lab</a>, advised by <a href="https://truthmarket.com/people/mva/index.html">Professor Van Alstyne</a>.
+I am also privileged to collaborate with <a href="https://www.aeghassami.com/">Professor Ghassami</a> from the Department of Mathematics and Statistics and <a href="https://www.childrenshospital.org/directory/julia-r-koehler">Professor Köhler</a> from Boston Children's Hospital to address community health issues using Causal Inference.

 # 🔥 News
-- *2024.10*: &nbsp;🎉🎉 My first preprint "Causal Data Fusion for Panel Data without Pre-Intervention Period".
+- *2024.10*: &nbsp;🎉🎉 My first preprint "Causal Data Fusion for Panel Data without Pre-Intervention Period" is out!.
-- *2024.03*: &nbsp;🎉🎉 Our work has been accepted to IC2S2'24 oral!
+- *2024.03*: &nbsp;🎉🎉 Our work has been accepted to IC<sup>2</sup>S<sup>2</sup>'24 oral!

 # 📝 Publications